DATE: Wednesday, October 16

 The completed Exam Application form (suggested donation: $25) must be turned in by Monday, October 14 at 7:00pm.

-Download the Spring Yongmudo Promotion Examination Application (PDF; 2.4MB):
+Download the Fall Yongmudo Promotion Examination Application (PDF; 2.4MB):

 The Yongmudo Promotion Examination will be held on Wednesday, October 16.
 The schedule will be determined soon.
 Dr.'s Norman and Susan Link will also provide preparation for UC Yongmudo Championships on April 30.
 All MSMAP members and their families and friends are welcome and encouraged to watch this important and exciting event.
 Bring your cameras!